BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
-Looking at a combination of the properties in console.dir(header) and google results, change the color property of the style attribute of header to a new color.
+Looking at a combination of the properties in console.dir(header) and google results, figure out how to change the color property of the style attribute of header to a new color.
+In this case, just .style.color.
 ```
 ___________